 The Chassis featured raised lettering in three lines centred on the underside between the Guide Pin and the line of the rear axle: ‘WRENN “152” CAR NAME’ on the top line, ‘patents pending’ on the second and ‘MADE IN ENGLAND’ on the bottom line.
 The vibrator motor Coil Assembly featured a chromium plated cover with four tabs protruding downwards.
 When the Coil Assembly was fitted these projected through slots in the Chassis and were folded inwards to retain the Coil Assembly.
 The Speed Lever was slid through from the inner surface of the Chassis to project out underneath the Chassis so giving access without having to open up the car body.

-When the DC motors were introduced during 1964, which was after August since the new Price List stated that these would be available later, Wrenn initially utilised some of the existing Chassis which had been specifically designed for the Vibrator motor but with a modification.
+When the DC motors were introduced during 1964, this was after August since the new Price List stated that these would be available later.
 This new motor featured three carbon motor brushes spaced equidistant around the motor which meant that one of these was positioned at the bottom of the motor and, in order to provide access to this for servicing, a small rectangular hole was required in the Chassis.
-Initially in order to introduce this motor an interim solution was required.
-The injection-moulding tool for the Chassis needed to be modified and whilst this was being undertaken a temporary solution was to have this additional hole punched in the Chassis by the factory prior to assembly.
-This also gave Wrenn the opportunity of using up some of the existing stock of previously produced Chassis for the AC motored cars.
-These versions are easily identified by this hole having removed part of the raised lettering beneath the Chassis and the various holes specifically for Vibrator motor components still being present but not being used.
-When the injection moulding tools had been modified these holes were ‘filled’ and the raised lettering was repositioned but this time it was slightly smaller and then included the lettering ‘PATENTS PENDING’ which was now in capital letters.
+The injection-moulding tool for the Chassis needed to be modified to have this additional hole included and also to have the new cog wheel on the rear axle accommodated.
+This was achieved by adding a raised curved section underneath the Chassis at the rear of the car.
+These changes were initially implemented on the Ferrari and Cooper Chassis and these versions are easily identified by this new hole having removed part of the raised lettering beneath the Chassis and the various holes, specifically for Vibrator motor components still being present but not being used.
+The injection moulding tools for these two cars were modified again when these holes were ‘filled’ and the raised lettering was repositioned but this time it was slightly smaller and then included the lettering ‘PATENTS PENDING’ which was now in capital letters.
+The initial DC Chassis for the Vanwall and Maserati cars included all of the above modifications and at present, earlier DC versions similar to the Ferrari and Coopers have not been seen.
 The new DC motor casing was used to retain the motor in the Chassis in a similar way to the Vibrator motor.
 There were two downward facing tabs at the front of the motor casing which protruded through the front pair of existing holes and it also featured a tab at the back of the casing which fitted into the same slot that the Vibrator motor’s Speed Lever had been originally designed for.
 The DC motor rear axle included a Dark Grey polystyrene cog wheel which then engaged onto the pinion at the rear of the motor.
+Some time later Wrenn decided to change all of the DC Chassis by including an additional hole centrally, at the rear of each of the cars.
+Although it is very similar in size to the Guide Pin hole unfortunately its use has not yet been determined after all these years.
+Finally the new BRM and Porsche cars were launched with this new DC motor and their Chassis incorporated all of the latest changes as mentioned above including the additional hole.

 9 Volt-motored Cars